YingruWuGit/bisulfite/README.md

 Line 3 is the cluster number.

-It outputs a csv file for each cluster with the same format, in the same folder.
+It generates one csv file for each cluster with the same format, in the same folder.

 # Bayesian Segmentation